Simplewealth Review 2024 – Pros & Cons

 While it is not a bad service, I would not recommend Simplewealth.

 First, they should share more information on their websites without going through the account creation process.
-We cannot even find the composition of the portfolios they offer.
-The portfolios themselves are not visible on the website.
+We cannot even find the composition of the portfolios they offer, and the portfolios themselves are not visible on the website.

 If you want to learn more about Robo-advisors, I have an article about Robo-advisors.